Constance Markievicz: First Dáil

 Along with other leading Sinn Féin members, she was jailed again in 1918 for her part in the supposed German Plot.
-At the 1918 general election, Markievicz was elected for the constituency of Dublin St Patrick's, beating her opponent William Field with 66% of the vote, as one of 73 Sinn Féin MPs.
+At the 1918 general election, Sinn Féin won 73 of the 105 seats in Ireland; Markievicz was elected as MP for Dublin St Patrick's, beating her opponent William Field with 66% of the vote.
 The results were called on 28 December 1918.
 This made her the first woman elected to the United Kingdom House of Commons.
 However, in line with Sinn Féin abstentionist policy, she did not take her seat in the House of Commons.

 Markievicz was in Holloway prison when her colleagues assembled in Dublin at the first meeting of the First Dáil, the Parliament of the revolutionary Irish Republic.
 When her name was called, she was described, like many of those elected, as being "imprisoned by the foreign enemy" (fé ghlas ag Gallaibh).
-She was re-elected to the Second Dáil in the elections of 1921.
+She was re-elected to the Second Dáil in the 1921 election.

 Markievicz served as Minister for Labour from April 1919 to January 1922, in the Second Ministry and the Third Ministry of the Dáil.
-Holding cabinet rank from April to August 1919, she became both the first Irish female Cabinet Minister and at the same time, only the second female government minister in Europe.
-She was the only female cabinet minister in Irish history until 1979 when Máire Geoghegan-Quinn was appointed to the cabinet post of Minister for the Gaeltacht for Fianna Fáil.
+Holding cabinet rank from April to August 1919, she became both the first Irish female cabinet Minister and at the same time, only the second female government minister in Europe.
+No other woman was appointed to cabinet until 1979 when Máire Geoghegan-Quinn was appointed as Minister for the Gaeltacht for Fianna Fáil.
 Her Labour department was concerned with setting up Conciliation Boards, arbitrating labour disputes, surveying areas and establishing guidelines for wages and food prices.